A bizarre intersection of drugs and religion in Longwa village, Nagaland.

 Nyakto translated for his friend, and the visitor nodded solemnly in agreement, exhaling a cloud of smoke.

 As time progresses and generations age, Nagaland’s tribal culture and history is fading out, and Christianity is moving in.
-A ceasefire between tribes can only be good, but the death of a culture is almost as tragic as the death of a person.

-Is peace worth the loss of culture?
+A ceasefire between tribes can only be good, but is peace worth the change culture?
 Perhaps.

 But it doesn’t matter what you or I think—it’s up to the Naga people.
-And I must say, Nyakto seemed content enough.

 Where to stay in Longwa village, Nagaland